owentemple/TED-talks/README.md

 Text features that predicted higher 'inspiring' ratings by TED.com users:

 ##### What You Say
-- Achievement
+Achievement Words
  - win, success, better
-- Power
+Power Words
  - superior, bully

 ##### How You Say It
-- Sad in 2nd Quarter
+Sad WOrds in 2nd Quarter
  - crying, grief, sad
-- Positive Emotion Change from Q1 to Q4
+Positive Emotion Change from Q1 to Q4
-- We
+"We" Words
  - we, us, our
-- “I” Words
+“I” Words
  - me, mine, I

 ![image](https://www.filepicker.io/api/file/Q8pinlKTbe6FarVopj0c)